-Tianshou supports parallel sampling for all algorithms.
-It provides four types of vectorized environment wrapper: DummyVectorEnv, SubprocVectorEnv, ShmemVectorEnv, and RayVectorEnv.
+Tianshou supports vectorized environment for all algorithms.
+It provides four types of vectorized environment wrapper:

+- DummyVectorEnv: the sequential version, using a single-thread for-loop; - SubprocVectorEnv: use python multiprocessing and pipe for concurrent execution; - ShmemVectorEnv: use share memory instead of pipe based on SubprocVectorEnv; - RayVectorEnv: use Ray for concurrent activities and is currently the only choice for parallel simulation in a cluster with multiple machines.
 It can be used as follows: (more explanation can be found at Parallel Sampling)